pgandini/paologandini/Research.md

 - Within the LHCb collaboration, I have held and continue to hold several coordination roles.
 I am the author of at least 20 internal analysis notes, either as a contact author or proposer, as well as numerous peer-reviewed journal publications.
 I coordinate various research initiatives focused on the search for both exotic and conventional states, proposing new decay channels for investigation.

+- I am a member of the LHCb Collaboration at CERN since 2009.
+- I am a founding member of the ALADDIN collaboration (established in 2024).

 ### Data Analysis - Spectroscopy of new states
 <details>
 <summary>Click to expand</summary>